-On 6 May 2014, TGS was notified that Økokrim, the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime, charged TGS for violations of the Norwegian Tax Assessment Act and the Norwegian Securities Trading Act related to a transaction entered into in May 2009 with Skeie Energy AS, later known as E&P Holding AS (Skeie).
+In May 2014, TGS was notified that Økokrim, the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime, charged TGS for violations of the Norwegian Tax Assessment Act and the Norwegian Securities Trading Act related to a transaction entered into in May 2009 with Skeie Energy AS, later known as E&P Holding AS (Skeie).
 The charge claims that TGS contributed to unwarranted tax refunds received by Skeie under the Norwegian Petroleum Tax Act through licenses of seismic data to Skeie, which included licenses to existing TGS multi-client data primarily in the North Sea and the Barents Sea and prefunding of a large 3D survey in the Hoop area of the Barents Sea.
 The surveys licensed by Skeie have since been licensed to multiple customers and are located in a very prospective area.
 Skeie paid for the licenses partially in cash, with the remaining amount of USD 42.1 million (net to TGS of USD 29.4 million) payable at the end of 2010.
 Due to Skeie's failed attempt to raise new capital, the loan was not repaid at the maturity date, and the loan was restructured into two loans from Skeie and an affiliated company during 2011.
 TGS has actively pursued collection of the loans, but despite these efforts, the loans were not repaid and the Company has written off as uncollectible one of the loans and has taken a reserve for the full amount of the other loan.

-On 2 March 2017, Økokrim issued a corporate fine of NOK 85 million (approximately USD 11 million) against TGS based on the alleged violations of the Norwegian Tax Assessment Act. Økokrim dismissed the charges against TGS for market manipulation in violation of the Securities Trading Act due to insufficient evidence.
-The Company rejected the fine, and a trial regarding the alleged violations commenced 22 January 2018.
-The trial is expected to conclude in April 2018.
-If TGS is convicted, the fine would increase to NOK 90 million.
+In March 2017, Økokrim issued a corporate fine of NOK 85 million against TGS based on the alleged violations of the Norwegian Tax Assessment Act. Økokrim dismissed the charges against TGS for market manipulation in violation of the Securities Trading Act due to insufficient evidence.
+The Company rejected the fine, and the trial regarding the alleged violations was held in early 2018, concluding in April 2018.